Vyom-mehta/iMag-Essence/readme.md

 ## How to Run
 1. Clone the repository.
 2. Open the `index.html` file in your web browser.
-3. Enjoy the interactive scrolling animations and responsive design.

 ## Libraries/Frameworks
 This project uses only vanilla HTML, CSS, and JavaScript.
 No external libraries or frameworks are involved.